Your Attractive Heading

 Step 5: After you file

-It could take several days to weeks to process your child’s FAFSA form.
-Your child can expect to receive a report called the FAFSA Submission Summary (FSS) with their Student Aid Index (SAI) in March.
+Your child can expect to receive a report called the FAFSA Submission Summary (FSS) with their Student Aid Index (SAI)a few days after submitting their FAFSA.
 The FSS tells you what federal aid your child can expect to receive and what they are expected to pay towards their education.
 This will not include state aid, institutional grants, or private scholarships.

 Visit the Student Page of MOFAFSA.org for additional resources and more information about upcoming FAFSA completion events.